openkylin/systemd/docs/CODING_STYLE.md

   variables if you are sure that thread-safety doesn't matter in your case.
 Alternatively, consider using TLS, which is pretty easy to use with gcc's `thread_local` concept.
-It's also OK to store data that is inherently global in global variables, for example data parsed from command lines, see below.
+It's also OK to store data that is inherently global in global variables, for example, data parsed from command lines, see below.

 - Our focus is on the GNU libc (glibc), not any other libcs.
 If other libcs are